Welcome to today's edition of the Rush 24-7 podcast.

 Why do you think they're gerrymandered in the first place?

-This case the incumbent passed away.
+In this case, the incumbent passed away.

-But the thing is we don't have to.
+But the thing is, we don't have to.

-This is they're they're really setting a trap here.
+They're really setting a trap here.

-Disconnect liberalism, liberalism and Americanism.
+Disconnect, liberalism, and Americanism.

 They're trying to dispirit everybody on our side.

-We don't have to win these two to one districts.
+We don't have to win these two-to-one districts.

-We don't we don't have to take out Pelosi.
+We don't have to take out Pelosi.

-We're not gonna take out Pelosi.
+We're not going to take out Pelosi.

 We wouldn't have to win those districts.

-Don't forget, because of 2006 and 2008, a lot of Democrats were elected in marginally Republican districts.
+Don't forget because of 2006 and 2008, a lot of Democrats were elected in marginally Republican districts.

-And those we haven't had a test of one of those.
+And those, we haven't had a test of one of those.

 So we're still on track here.

-This he was the big loser yesterday, no matter which way you slice this.
+He was the big loser yesterday, no matter which way you slice this.

-It didn't matter.
+It doesn't matter.

-Uh anti-incumbent mood, no big deal, nothing to get worried about here.
+Nothing to get worried about here.

-In the only House race that really mattered to both parties, the special election to replace Mertha in Pennsylvania 12, Republicans failed spectacularly, losing on a level playing field where in this favorable environment they should have run roughshod over opposition.
+In the only House race that really mattered to both parties, the special election to replace Murtha in Pennsylvania 12, Republicans failed spectacularly, losing on a level playing field where in this favorable environment they should have run roughshod over opposition.

-Level playing field.
+Level playing field?

-How do you get to the fact that Pennsylvania 12's a level playing ground?
+How do you get that Pennsylvania 12, these are Politico's words, how do you get to the fact that Pennsylvania 12 is a level playing ground?

 You've got hundreds of tens of thousands of union people there, all Democrats.

-You got a candidate running as a conservative.
+You've got a candidate running as a conservative.

 Again, pretended to be pro-gun, pretended to be pro-life, ran against, said he was against Obamacare.